Kurt Damrow: Career

 In October 2011, The Daily Reporter in Coldwater, Michigan reported that Damrow had told a veterans' organization he had been injured while serving in the Iraq War.
 While Damrow was set to be deployed in Iraq, a 2004 car accident ultimately prevented him from actually serving in the war.
 Damrow claims that he was misquoted by The Daily Reporter.
 On November 29, 2011, Damrow resigned as chairman of the House Military and Veterans Affairs and Homeland Security Committee.

 Politically, Damrow is a Republican, who was affiliated with the Tea Party movement.
 On October 18, 2011, Damrow's membership from the Huron County Republic Party was revoked.
 The party's executive committee cited Damrow's improper campaign finance reporting, lack of district leadership, and lack of initiative as state representative in their decision.
 Party leaders made additional allegations against Damrow including using his status to aid his wife's child visitation rights from a former marriage, as well as misinforming the party about a 2009 personal protection order against him.
+Damrow would regain membership in the Huron County Republic Party by April 2023.

 During his time in the state legislature, Damrow experienced a failed recall attempt.

 On August 7, 2012, Damrow was defeated in the primary during his attempt at re-election by Dan Grimshaw of Vassar, Michigan.
 Damrow won slightly more votes in Huron County, but Grimshaw got more votes in Tuscola County, his home county.
 Grimshaw was ultimately defeated in the general election by former state representative Terry L. Brown.
 On August 5, 2014, Damrow was again defeated, this time in a seven-way primary election.
 After redistricting, Damrow ran for the state house again in the 98th district in 2022, but was defeated in the August 2 primary by former Sanilac County drain commissioner Greg Alexander.
 While Damrow won more votes in Huron and Tuscola County, Alexander won the Sanilac County vote.

 Personal life

-Damrow is married to Kim.
-Together, they have two children.
+Damrow married Kim S. Dufty on May 22, 2010.
+The couple divorced in 2014.